-See excel file “20210222_GS2457_ER_calculation_FINAL.xlsx” in spreadsheet “UPDATED2020_energy_output”.Funding sources of project
+Funding sources of project

 >> (Provide the public and private funding sources for the project.
 Confidential information need not be provided.)

 Funding for the project is provided by Fastenopfer, a Catholic non-governmental organisation based in Switzerland.
 Its funds are acquired mainly through the ecumenical campaign with Bread for all, donations and a contribution of the Swiss Agency for Development and Cooperation (SDC).